nathanfallet/usecases/README.md

     // If you want to use suspend functions, use `ISuspendUseCase` instead override fun invoke(input: Input): Output {
-        // Do something with dependencies
+        // Do something with dependencies and input
         // ...

         // Return output